sbmlteam/sbml-test-suite/src/do-gnuplot/README.txt

 			   SBML Test Suite
-    "do-gnuplot":  a program for plotting simulation case results
+      "plotresults":  plot simulation case results using gnuplot

 			    Michael Hucka
 			 http://www.sbml.org/
 		     mailto:sbml-team@caltech.edu

-This is a simple pogram for plotting the results of semantic case simulations using gnuplot.
-The results are stored in comma-separated value ASCII files.
+This is a simple program for plotting the results of semantic case simulations using gnuplot.
+The results are stored in comma-separated value format in plain-text files.
 This script assumes gnuplot version 4.2, and that gnuplot has been compiled with the --enable-datastrings option.

 Copyright 2008 California Institute of Technology.